 Download and read online The Alps A Human History from Hannibal to Heidi and Beyond in PDF and EPUB A thrilling blend of contemporary travelogue and historical narrative about the Alps from “a graceful and passionate writer” (Washington Post).
 For centuries the Alps have seen the march of armies, the flow of pilgrims and Crusaders, the feats of mountaineers, and the dreams of engineers?and some 14 million people live among their peaks today.
 In The Alps, Stephen O’Shea takes readers up and down these majestic mountains, battling his own fear of heights to journey through a 500-mile arc across France, Italy, Switzerland, Liechtenstein, Germany, Austria, and Slovenia.
 O’Shea, whose style has been hailed for its “engaging combination of candid first-person travel writing and absorbing historical narrative” (Chicago Sun-Times), whisks readers along more than 2,000 years of Alpine history.
 As he travels pass-by-pass through the mountains, he tells great stories of those (real and imagined) who have passed before him, from Hannibal to Hitler, Frankenstein’s monster to Sherlock Holmes, Napoleon to Nietzsche, William Tell to James Bond.
 He explores the circumstances behind Hannibal and his elephants’ famous crossing in 218 BCE; he reveals how the Alps have profoundly influenced culture from Heidi to The Sound of Music; and he visits iconic sites, including the Reichenbach Falls, where Arthur Conan Doyle staged Sherlock Holmes’s death scene with Professor Moriarty; Caporetto, the bloody site of the Italians’ retreat in World War I; and the Eagle’s Nest, Hitler’s aerie of a vacation home.
 O’Shea delves into Alpine myths and legends, such as the lopsided legs of the dahu, the fictitious goatlike creature of the mountains, and reveals why the beloved St. Bernard dog is so often depicted with a cask hanging below its neck.
 Throughout, he immerses himself in the communities he visits, engagingly recounting his adventures with contemporary road trippers, watchmakers, salt miners, cable-car operators, and yodelers.

-Download and read online The Lies They Tell in PDF and EPUB The USA is the world's empire and what it does will influence all of us for generations to come.
+Download and read online The Lies They Tell in PDF and EPUB The USA is the worlds empire and its actions will influence us all for generations to come.
 But who are the Americans, the people who make up America?
 Tuvia Tenenbom travels through America to find out.
-He visits megachurches looking for the holy spirit in America, and drives to Indian reservations in search of ancient spirituality.
-He goes to black ghettos and listens to gang members explain the logic of killing fellow blacks, and he dines with rich whites who profess love of poor blacks.
-He meets Jews who dedicate day and night in hatred of their brethren, and schmoozes with robbers who teach him the true meaning of love.
-He flirts with Arab virgins who show him the sweet things of life, and shoots imaginary bears with powerful shotguns and glitzy pistols.
-He finagles his way into a prison, where skinheads pray, and wanders into the Senate, where the elected Brave reside.
-He experiments with drugs on American streets, and ponders the deeper meaning of life with rednecks.
-He sits with monks who throw obscenities at him, and with the homeless who put their trust in him.
-He mingles with American soldiers who teach him how to invade foreign countries, and he joins intellectual Americans who teach him the nature of mother earth, the goodness of man, and the sadism of the Israeli.
-Welcome to the real America, a place you call home but don't yet know.
+His wanderings take him across regional frontiers, partisan lines, and socioeconomic boundaries in a fearless quest for the flesh-and-blood American.
+He visits black ghettos and white gated communities, megachurches and Indian reservations.
+He schmoozes with robbers who teach him the true meaning of love and meets Jews who dedicate day and night to hatred of their brethren.
+He finagles his way into a prison where skinheads pray, goes to the Senate where no Senator seems to be working, experiments with drugs on American streets and ponders the deeper meaning of life with rednecks.
+He mingles with soldiers who teach him how to invade foreign countries and intellectuals who teach him the beautiful nature of Mother Earth, the goodness of man, and the sadism of the Israeli.
+The characters he encounters, the adventures he eagerly embraces and the findings of his journey are always unique and often unexpected.
+Welcome to the real America, a place you call home but dont yet know.